Why are breastmilk and formula not the same?

 So yes, what about the women who can’t breastfeed exclusively?
 In fact, most women these days “cannot breastfeed” because they are undermined in their ability to do so.
 Hospital routines around labour and birth, separation of mothers and babies, early introduction of bottles and poor advice from health professionals all together result in so many mothers who “cannot breastfeed” and are disappointed in breastfeeding when they should direct their disappointment at our medical system.
 If they had had normal births, and good help from the beginning, most such mothers would be very successful at breastfeeding.

-But it is true, even if we had perfect labour and birth for every mother, perfect support immediately after the birth and continued support after the immediate postpartum period, some mothers still would not be able to manage to breastfeed exclusively.
+But it is true, even if we had perfect labour and birth for every mother, perfect support immediately after the birth and continued support after the immediate postpartum period, some mothers, a small percentage, still would not be able to manage to breastfeed exclusively.
 And not all illnesses will allow mothers to continue breastfeeding and not all medications taken by the mother are safe for the baby.
 And some illnesses in babies result in their not being able to be breastfed, usually rare inborn errors of metabolism such as galactosemia with very low levels of infant enzyme.

 When talking about women who “cannot” breastfeed, it is often not mentioned how little is done to help them with breastfeeding and to increase their milk supply.
 If a woman supplements, she should be told of all her options – not only formula but banked breastmilk and donor breastmilk so she can make an informed choice.
-Additionally, when supplementing in a way that does not interfere with breastfeeding, that is, with a lactation aid at the breast, this is still breastfeeding.
-It is possible to continue breastfeeding even when supplementing and when the baby begins to eat solids to achieve a point at which supplementing stops and the baby is breastfed and fed food just like any other breastfeeding baby.
+Additionally, when supplementing in a way that does not interfere with breastfeeding, that is, with a lactation aid at the breast, the mother is still breastfeeding.
+It is possible to continue breastfeeding even when supplementing and when the baby begins to eat food to achieve a point at which supplementing stops and the baby is breastfed and fed food just like any other breastfeeding baby.